 If the licensed electrical worker knows or should reasonably be expected to know the area is a patient area or intended to be a patient area, the electrical worker must ensure the installed, altered, repaired or maintained portion of the installation complies with AS/NZS 3003 Electrical installations—Patient areas.

 Any person who engages an electrician to work on any premises that contains a patient area or an area that is intended to be a patient area, must ensure the electrician is given written notice prior to the carrying out of work that includes the location and boundary of any patient area.

 The work will be prescribed electrical work and will need to be inspected by an M-class, licensed electrical inspector (LEI).
-The work must also be tested in accordance with AS/NZS 3000 to verify it complies with AS/NZS 3003 once the work is completed, and before certification and inspection.

-All electrical work on a battery energy storage systems, with the exception of repairing or replacing a single component part, is prescribed electrical work and must be inspected by a licenced electrical inspector.
+All electrical work on battery energy storage systems, with the exception of repairing or replacing a single component part, is prescribed electrical work and must be inspected by a licenced electrical inspector.

 All cooking appliances with an open electric cooking surface must be provided with a switch that is mounted near the appliance in a visible and readily accessible position.
 The switch must be capable of turning off the appliance.

 The switch should be mounted within 2m of the cooking appliance.
 The switch must not be mounted on the cooking appliance itself.

 The switch or any other switches or power-outlets must not be located on any wall, cupboard or other surfaces within 150mm of the edge of an open cooking surface (gas or electric).